 As your feline buddy’s owner (some might argue, “slave”) you have the responsibility to recognize when bloody stool is serious or when it’s not.

-Here are some important things to look out for to determine if bloody stool warrants a visit to the vet.
+Here are some vital things to look out for to determine if bloody stool warrants a visit to the vet.

 Change In Poop Consistency